kimd98/Alacrity/README.md

 1. Individual user accounts with data stored in MySQL database
 2. Sign-in with Google authentication
 3. Single calendar view
-4. Manually move workload around calendar
+4. Manual movement of workload around calendar
 5. Automatic optimization of personal calendar using algorithm to spread work out as evenly as possible

 ## Technologies